moise-mulungu/mixed-react-projects/project-info/teamdm/tech/react/react-errors.md

     * i replaced also `objectFit` with `objectfit` in the src/features/portfolio/content/project-section/project-cards.jsx file -->
 * this error occurs when the prop name is in camelCase, while the DOM would need a lowercase

-(done)DM: todoMM: the info after the howtojs line does not provide any further information, so delete it and explain the solution.
+(done)DM: the info after the howtojs line does not provide any further information, so delete it and explain the solution.
 Or is do you mean: "double check the proper spelling and case of the property name" ?
 Are all DOM element properties never in camelCase, because that:s what your howtojs solution implies?

 ***howtojs: warning: react::  each child in a list should have a unique "key" prop ; add a value to the key that will be unique for each child in your map() function***